-And although this idea is fairly 20-80, meaning it only offers a minor overall benefit, it is still worth considering given that the chlorine & fluoride in your tap water is a toxin and when it enters your body and travels through your overly permeable gut barrier and into your bloodstream it can contribute to chronic systemic inflammation.
+But it is still worth considering given that the chlorine & fluoride in your tap water is a toxin and when it enters your body and potentially travels through your overly permeable gut barrier and into your bloodstream it can contribute to chronic systemic inflammation.

-Most of all though, I encourage you to try this idea because the solution is so simple and cheap.
-All you need to do is buy a $10 jug, which usually comes with 2 cartridges.
+All you need to do is buy a $10 BRITA jug or bottle, which usually comes with 2 cartridges.
 Then keep an eye out for filter cartridge sales.
 When they pop up snap up a dozen!

 35) Consider these other ways to eliminate toxins from your life

 - Install a shower head filter.
 This keeps out the chlorine, which can be particularly important when you consider chlorine vapor (from hot showers) hits the body quite directly both inside and out.
 Plus it reduces heavy metals, bacteria and pesticides that may be present in your local water supply.

-- Switch to organic personal care products.
+- Switch to organic or natural personal care products.
 Use the EWG’s personal care guide to work out which toothpaste, shampoo, body wash etc you and your family should be using.
 It takes a bit of research, I know.
 But just keep in mind that the conventional products on your supermarket shelves are filled with all kinds of chemicals that should not be entering your body, let alone passing your leaky gut barrier and into your bloodstream.
 Make the switch, decrease the toxic load and your gut barrier and immune system will thank you.

 - Get your house tested for mold.
 This has become a hot topic over the last couple of years (checkout Dave Asprey’s Moldy movie), because of the amount of damage hidden mold can do to the body.
 Leaky gut is just one of many casualties of this urban menace.

-- Infrared or normal sauna.
+- Use an infrared or normal sauna.
 You can’t keep all toxins out.
 It just isn’t possible.
-So sweating out the ones that still manage to get through, in a not-too-hot sauna for 30-45 minutes at mid level can work a treat to aid the bodies natural detox.
+So sweating out the ones that still manage to get through, in a not-too-hot sauna for 30-45 minutes (sitting at mid level) can work a treat to aid the bodies natural detox.
 I don’t own a sauna given the cost and maintenance requirements, so I just make use of my gyms one.
 Perfect.

 And of course follow all of the other detox ideas above – avoid unnecessary drugs, eat organic, filter your tap water etc – as much as possible, so you can avoid other toxins like pesticides, antibiotics etc hitting your system.